0xNILADRI/afkniladri/README.md

 - 💡 I’m currently learning everything that I can.
 - 👊 I’m looking forward to work with other data enthusiasts.
 - 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I've recently installed MacOS Big Sur on my Windows laptop.💻
+- ⚡ Fun fact: I've installed MacOS Big Sur on my Acer laptop.💻

 ### Connect with me: